MMS School Community Council Bylaws

 c.
 The SCC may have a maximum of 12 parent members.
 If there are more than 12 candidates, an election will be held.

 d.
-Elections will be held at the first meeting of the SCC, which will be held within the first month of school.
+Elections will be held two weeks after Back to School Night, which will be held within the first month of school.

 e.
 All elected positions are for two-year terms.